 We propose that conceptual progress for disintegrated – but also highly interdisciplinary – naturalness research can be achieved by two measures: (a) converting empirical heterogeneity from an impediment into an advantage and (b) fostering mutually beneficial exchange between fields.
 Awareness for the interdisciplinary nature of the field is crucial for implementing both measures: First, publications need to be findable and accessible, preferably through the establishment of common terminology that feeds into common keywords.
 Second, findings need to be communicated inclusively for readerships from diverse backgrounds.
 Finally, conceptual and empirical aspects need to be reported with sufficient detail to promote comparability.
 In Box 2, we converted these suggestions into practical recommendations.

 We believe progress along these lines will not only enhance mutual inspiration between clinicians and engineers but could also foster innovative health technology.
 For instance, voice naturalness is a key objective for cochlear implant (CI) research, where a sensory prosthesis restores hearing in people with sensorineural deafness by resynthesizing auditory signals for direct electrical stimulation of the cochlea [90], and real-time synthesis in CI sound processors could be modified to achieve better perceptual outcomes, ultimately benefitting quality of life [91].
-For people who are predicted to lose their personal voice due to progressive disorders such as ALS, or due to planned laryngectomy, current voice banking technology already allows for personalized speech synthesis with the patient´s former individual voice, often with remarkably high ratings of both naturalness and authenticity [21,92].
+For people who are predicted to lose their personal voice due to progressive disorders such as ALS or due to planned laryngectomy, current voice banking technology already allows for personalized speech synthesis with the patient´s former individual voice, often with remarkably high ratings of both naturalness and authenticity [21,92].

 Naturalness research rooted in voice perception theory